 Your organization is responsible for verifying a driver’s qualifications before entrusting him or her with a vehicle.
 Do not entrust a bad driver with a vehicle—not even for a quick errand.

 The best way to keep your BACF premiums down is to avoid accidents.
 Driving safety should be emphasized.
 Drivers should not be so pressured to produce that they feel compelled to drive unsafely.
+Have a policy in place with respect to cellphones and texting and using hands-free devices.
+Also consider annual driver refresher courses.
 All vehicles should be well maintained.

 Ask your agent whether your insurance company has business auto safety resources that you can use to help your organization be accident free.
 For more information on reducing the risk of auto accidents, click here.